SahilSelfmade/custom_image_view/README.md

 ## Features

-- Display images from different sources: network, local files, SVGs, etc.
+- Display images from different sources: network, local files[XFile, File], SVGs, etc.
 - Customization options for image properties such as height, width, color, fit, etc.
 - Placeholder image support for cases where the image is not available.
 - Support for onTap callback for user interaction.